michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 - [X] Include filters (for program types)
 - [X] Include the line/data representing students who don't get offers: new visualization created to capture offers given and students without offers
 >  High effort with high value
-- [ ] Indicate the return on investment for students (is it worth pursuing a CMU degree)
+- [ ] Indicate the return on investment for students (is it worth pursuing a CMU MISM degree?)